Jony Ive's 15 most iconic Apple products and designs

-Jony Ive, Apple's chief design officer, announced that he is leaving the company later this year.
-He will start his own design firm, of which Apple will be a primary client.
-During his nearly 30 years working for the tech giant, Ive designed several of the company's most memorable hardware products including the iPhone and iMac, and had a hand in other significant projects like iOS 7 and Apple Park.
+Jony Ive, Apple's chief design officer, announced Thursday that he's leaving the company later this year.
+He will start his own design firm, for which Apple will be a primary client.
+During his nearly 30 years working for the tech giant, Ive designed several of the company's most memorable hardware products, including the iPhone and iMac, and had a hand in other significant projects as diverse as iOS 7 and Apple Park.

-Ive's singular focus on minimalism and simplicity shaped Apple's design language and he was a key part of the company's comeback in 1997, along with former CEO Steve Jobs.
-In recent years Ive has taken on a more managerial position, but his influence and original designs still endure today.
+Ive's singular focus on minimalism and simplicity shaped Apple's design language, and he was a key part of Apple's comeback in 1997, along with former CEO Steve Jobs.
+In recent years, Ive has taken on more of a managerial position, but his influence and original designs still endure.
 To see the legacy and impact of Ive's tenure at Apple, check out this roundup of his most important products.

 iMac G3 (1998)

 A computer that wasn't just a grey box?
-In a dull world where almost all of them looked the same, Ive decided that color was the answer.
+In a dull world where almost all computers looked the same, Ive decided that color was the answer.
 First available in a bright shade called Bondi Blue, the iMac G3 later added 10 other colors, from Lime to Strawberry, and two patterns.
-A plastic translucent shell allowed you to see inside the all-in-one machine, there was no floppy disc drive, the mouse was round and it was the first Apple computer to use USB ports.
-As Steve Jobs said "It looks like it's from another planet.
+A plastic translucent shell allowed you to see inside the all-in-one machine; there was no floppy drive, the mouse was round and it was the first Apple computer to use USB ports.
+As Steve Jobs said, "It looks like it's from another planet.
 A good planet.
 A planet with better designers."

 iBook G3 (1999)

-The translucent colored panels from the iMac G3 quickly migrated to other products.
-The slim case, made of rubber and plastic, bundled a large keyboard and a 12.1 display.
+The translucent, colored panels from the iMac G3 quickly migrated to other products.
+The slim case of the iBook G3, made of rubber and plastic, bundled a large keyboard and a 12.1-inch display.
 It looked sort of like a handbag, and it even had a handle for easy carrying.

 G4 Cube computer (2000)